analog-nico/serve-spa/README.md

 ### The Composing Script(s) "compose.js"

-Put a `compose.js` file into the same folder as your `index.htmlt` and it will be executes right before the template is rendered.
-This allow to e.g. fetch data from the database to use it when rendering the template.
+Put a `compose.js` file into the same folder as your `index.htmlt` and it will be executed right before the template is rendered.
+This allows to e.g. fetch data from the database to use it when rendering the template.

 `compose.js` must export a middleware: